 Painless Dentistry – Is It Safe?

 The simple answer to this question is yes, painless dentistry is completely safe.
 Many patients may not be aware of the fact that sedation dentistry has been practiced by dentists all over the world for decades.
 Recent times have seen the emergence of new techniques that have allowed this practice to expand to more dental practices than ever before.
 With advances in these sedation techniques, painless dentistry can be used for even the most routine of procedures including teeth cleaning.
 Patients who find themselves fearing even the thought of sitting in a dentist chair, the calming and numbing effect which painless dentistry provides is a welcome antidote.
-The sedation used for painless dentistry can be administered in several ways, including:
+The sedation used for painless dentistry can be administered in two ways;

 - Inhaled: Using nitrous oxide (laughing gas) which is carefully pumped through a breathing mask.
 Many patients will have the ability to drive themselves home after this method of sedation.